September 21, 2023

-Our updated Impact Area, Education and Youth, will focus on nonprofits in the Triangle serving youth ages 5-24, with a focus on youth from low-income backgrounds, youth from low-performing schools, youth with disabilities, youth with limited English proficiency, and youth of color.
+Our Education and Youth Impact Area works with nonprofits in the Triangle serving youth ages 5-24, with a focus on youth from low-income backgrounds, youth from low-performing schools, youth with disabilities, youth with limited English proficiency, youth of color, and LGBTQIA+ youth.

 This year, the Foundation will be focusing our Education & Youth grant on nonprofits serving youth ages 5-24 in the populations listed above to address three key areas of concern for our community’s youth: Mental health, social-emotional learning, and the academic support needed to thrive in their current academic program/grade level and pursue their post-graduation goals.

 - Nonprofit, 501(c)(3) youth-serving organizations serving one or more Triangle Counties (Wake, Durham, Orange, Chatham); Projects with a 501(c)(3) fiscal sponsor are eligible to apply.